 In World Language courses, students develop the ability to communicate in a second language, develop the skills necessary for effective cross-cultural communication, and gain new cultural perspectives.
 The curricular requirements in World Languages reflect many of the desired student learning outcomes of Baker's College of Arts and Sciences.
 Students enrich their foundational knowledge in the liberal arts by learning cultural and historical information about other countries.
-They enhance their communication skills through continual speaking, listening, writing, and reading practice in the second language.
-In order to immerse themselves in the language and culture they are studying, majors in World Languages are required to complete a study abroad program of at least three weeks, but preferably a semester or a year.
+They enhance their communication skills through continual speaking, listening, writing, and reading practice in the second languages are required to complete a study abroad program of at least three weeks, but preferably a semester or a year.
 The program must be approved in advance by the chair of the department.
 No more than 12 credit hours from a study abroad program may be counted toward a major in a World Language.
 In addition, one course numbered 300 or above must be taken in residence after completion of the study abroad program.
 Students majoring in multiple World Languages are encouraged, but not required, to participate in a study abroad program for each language.